abpframework/abp/docs/en/Blog-Posts/2024-02-16 v8_1_Preview/POST.md

 It was the 5th time in a row we were a proud sponsor of NDC London.
 It, now, basically feels like home spending 3 days in Queen Elizabeth Centre II with NDC London for the [ABP.IO](https://abp.io/) team to be there.

-These 3 days with the team was all about chatting and having fun with amazing attendees and speakers.
+These 3 days with the team were all about chatting and having fun with amazing attendees and speakers.
 We met with talented and passionate software developers and introduced the [open source ABP Framework](https://github.com/abpframework/abp) - web application framework built on ASP.NET Core and [ABP Commercial](https://commercial.abp.io/) - the complete web application development platform built on open source ABP Framework - to them.

 > We shared our insights and key highlights from the NDC London 2024 event, which you can find at [https://blog.abp.io/abp/NDC-London-2024-ABP.IO-Key-Highlights](https://blog.abp.io/abp/NDC-London-2024-ABP.IO-Key-Highlights).